ecj2/poyo/README.md

 # Momo

-Momo is a minimal 2D game library written in JavaScript.
+Momo is a JavaScript game-making library designed to facilitate the development of 2D games for the Web.
+It handles common tasks such as accepting user inputs, drawing images, playing sounds, and more.

 ## Authors